eellak/fossbot-web-simulator/godot/README.md

 python3 server.py
 ```

 This should run a socketio-flask server.
-Go to http://localhost:8000/godot and try the simulator!
+Go to http://localhost:8000/godot or http://localhost:8000/godotcode and try the simulator!

 All the files necessary for deployment are in the exports folder (just download it, run the server as shown above, and then you can test the simulator).